To keep things simple, I've decided to base the following on the regular Scottish regiments as they were at the time of the Second World War.

 This regiment was intended to be raised in 1793 from the Cameron clan's traditional lands in western Inverness-shire - though some researchers have calculated that it contained fewer than 200 genuine Highlanders.
 Originally known as the Cameronian Volunteers the name was quickly changed to The Cameron Highlanders.
 It retained its Scottish character and was the only line regiment not forced into a shotgun marriage in 1881 with another regiment – there was talk of it becoming part of the Brigade of Guards.
 A second battalion was authorised in 1897.
 The Camerons had their depot in Inverness and recruited from Inverness-shire.
 The 1st battalion is reputed to have been the last Highland unit to go into action wearing the kilt, against the Germans in 1940.
 While the other Highland regiments wore kilts or trews based closely on government tartan, the Camerons wore a distinctive red, green and yellow tartan known as Cameron of Erracht.
 The Camerons merged with the Seaforths in 1961 to form the Queen's Own Highlanders which in turn merged with the Gordons in 1994 to become a regiment known as The Highlanders.
 Now the 4th Battalion of the Royal Regiment of Scotland (4 SCOTS), its members wear a blue hackle on their Tam o'Shanters and are based in Catterick in Yorkshire.
 All the battalions of The Royal Regiment of Scotland are kilted.
 The tartan is based on the old Argylls Government 1A sett.

 This regiment was unusual because it took on the name of the higher numbered battalion involved in the 1881 merger.
 The 92nd Highlanders had been raised mainly from the Duke of Gordon's Highland estates, which included much of Inverness-shire, in 1794 and was originally numbered 100th Highlanders.
-It's first commanding officer was a Cameron.
+Its first commanding officer was a Cameron.
 The regiment remained staunchly Scottish, and kilted, in the years up until 1881.
 For much of the 1870s it was paired with the 93rd Sutherland Highlanders, regarded by many as the most Highland of the Highland regiments.
 The regiment wore Gordon tartan kilts, basically the dark Government tartan with a yellow over-stripe.

 But in 1881 it was decided to merge the Gordons with the 75th Stirling regiment.
 This had been raised in 1787 as the 75th Highlanders but was amongst those which were de-kilted in 1809 in a bid to attract more English and Irish recruits.
 By 1881 it was no longer considered Scottish and had spent much of the previous decade linked with the Dorsetshire Regiment.

 The Gordons were based in Aberdeen and recruited from Aberdeenshire.
-The Gordons merged with the Queen's Own Highlanders in 1994 to form The Highlanders.
-Now the 4th Battalion of the Royal Regiment of Scotland (4 SCOTS).
+The Gordons merged with the Queen's Own Highlanders in 1994 to form The Highlanders; now the 4th Battalion of the Royal Regiment of Scotland (4 SCOTS).
 Members of 4 SCOTS wear a blue hackle on their Tam o'Shanters and the battalion is based in Catterick, Yorkshire.
 All the battalions of The Royal Regiment of Scotland are kilted.
 The tartan is based on the old Argyll's Government 1A sett.

 The 93rd Sutherland Highlanders were raised in 1799 from the estates of the Countess of Sutherland by General William Weymss.
-Legend has it that Weymss had all the fit young men of each Parish lined up for his inspection and gave men selected a pinch of snuff and orders to report to military service.
+Legend has it that Weymss had all the fit young men of each Parish lined up for his inspection and gave men he selected a pinch of snuff and orders to report for military service.
 Many of the recruits had previously served with the home defence Sutherland Fencibles.
 The regiment narrowly avoided being disbanded during a brief period of peace between Britain and France in 1802.
 It suffered heavy casualties at the Battle of New Orleans in 1815 (See Chapter 18 ; The Stonewall Highlanders in Scottish Military Disasters) and was the original of Thin Red Line described by war correspondent William Russell which drove off a large force of Russian cavalry at the Battle of Balaklava in 1854.
 Russell actually wrote “thin red streak” in his original report but the phrase is usually remembered as “thin red line”.
 Often described as the most Highland of the Highland regiments, in 1853 it was reported that only 30 men in the unit were not from the counties of Inverness, Ross or Sutherland.
 The Sutherlands were very religious and supported their own mobile Church of Scotland parish.
 The regimental tartan was sometimes referred to as Sutherland, supposedly a little lighter than the Government sett issued to the Black Watch.
 This was the tartan adopted by the Argylls.

 The 1881 merger brought the regimental depot to Stirling and it lost all links with Sutherland.
 The regiment recruited from central Scotland, Argyll, and Dunbartonshire.
-As the “junior” Highland regiment it came close to being disbanded in 1971 but a vigorous public campaign and the need for soldiers to serve in Northern Ireland saved it.
-The regiment had been reduced briefly to company strength, about 100 men, and some experts say an over-rapid expansion back to full battalion level was responsible for disciplinary problems which plagued the regiment in the following decade.
+As the “junior” Highland regiment it came close to being disbanded in the late 1960s but a vigorous public campaign and the need for soldiers to serve in Northern Ireland saved it.
+The regiment had been reduced briefly to company strength, about 100 men, and some experts say an over-rapid expansion back to full battalion level in 1971 was responsible for disciplinary problems which plagued the regiment in the following decade.
 The regiment became the fifth battalion of the Royal Regiment of Scotland (5 Scots) in 2006 but was reduced in 2013 to company strength, known as Balaklava Company (5 Scots), and based at Redford Barracks in Edinburgh.
 The company wears green hackles on their Tam o'Shanters.
 All the battalions of The Royal Regiment of Scotland are kilted.
 The tartan is based on the old Argylls Government 1A sett.

 The move towards fixed recruiting areas for each regiment was well in train by the 1870s and the boundaries pretty much set by the 1881 Cardwell Reforms.
 But even then, those boundaries were not set in stone.
 The Royal Scots Fusiliers had to turn the Galloway area over the King's Own Scottish Borderers in around 1900.
 The map reflects the recruiting areas around the time of the First World War.